-Grease, oil, and fatty foods are all safe to be run through your sink’s garbage disposal, but under specific guidelines.
+It is not generally not recommended to put grease and oil down your garbage disposal as they can cause clogging.
 To prevent clogging, it is suggested to run cold water while putting grease, oil, and fatty foods down your garbage disposal.
 It is important to solidify all grease, oil, and fatty foods using cold water so your garbage disposal properly breaks apart these foods.
 If warm water is used during this process, grease and oil will coagulate in your plumbing, causing clogging deeper into your plumbing system.

 Tips to Prevent Blockage and Clogging in Your Garbage Disposal

 Follow these easy steps to prevent clogs and keep your garbage disposal running properly:

 Always run cold water (never warm water) when placing any food in your garbage disposal